goutamkushwah/Project-loop/readme.md

 ## 🏗 System Architecture

 LOOP follows a standard **three-tier architecture**.
-The browser only ever talks to LOOP's own API layer — the API layer is the sole component that talks to the database and to the Claude API.
+The browser only ever talks to LOOP's own API layer — the API layer is the sole component that talks to the database and to the Gemini API.

 ### Request Flow

 1. The **browser** (React Server/Client Components) renders the UI and calls the app's own API route handlers.
 2. **Route handlers** authenticate the session, check the user's role, and scope every query to the caller's workspace.
 3. **Prisma** reads/writes PostgreSQL.
 All feedback rows carry a `workspaceId`; every query filters on it.
-4. For **AI features**, the route handler builds a prompt, calls the Claude API server-side, parses the response, and returns clean JSON to the browser.
+4. For **AI features**, the route handler builds a prompt, calls the Gemini API server-side, parses the response, and returns clean JSON to the browser.
-5. For **Ask LOOP**, the handler first retrieves the most relevant feedback via vector search, then passes it to Claude as grounding context before answering.
+5. For **Ask LOOP**, the handler first retrieves the most relevant feedback via vector search, then passes it to Gemini as grounding context before answering.

 > ⚠️ **Non-negotiable security rule:** Every single database query that touches feedback, themes, reports, or users **MUST** be filtered by the authenticated user's `workspaceId`.
 A user from Company A must never be able to read a row belonging to Company B — even by guessing an ID in the URL.